Komposten/DependencyAnalyser/README.md

 - View graphs of all cyclic dependencies a package is part of.
 - View which classes in one package are dependent on what classes in another package.

+Note: Currently the dependency analysis requires that package and class names follow conventions (lowercase package names and camelcase class names)!
+This will be fixed in a future release (but is easier said than done).

  Dependency view |Cycle view |Class view
 --- | --- | ---
 ![Dependency view](../assets/screenshots/dependency_view.png?raw=true)|![Dependency view](../assets/screenshots/cycle_view.png?raw=true)|![Dependency view](../assets/screenshots/class_view.png?raw=true)